cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_note_1.rst

    when added to *a*, yields zero.
 This number is also known as the opposite (number), sign change, and negation.
 For a real number, it reverses its sign: the opposite to a positive number is negative, and the opposite to a negative number is positive.

 #.
-Lemma

-   In mathematics, a "helping theorem" or lemma (plural lemmata or lemmas) from the Ancient Greek λῆμμα (lemma, "anything which is received, such as a gift, profit, or a bribe”) is a proven proposition which is used as a stepping stone to a larger result rather than as a statement of interest by itself.

-#.
 Homotopy